-- Trick: Tranquility benefits from your Mastery, so throw out a Wild Growth and make sure you have an Efflorescence down before you cast Tranquility to give it a 10-40% boost.
+- Trick: Tranquility benefits from your Mastery, so throw out a Wild Growth and make sure you’ve coated in the raid in Revejunations where possible before you cast Tranquility to give it a 15-40% boost.

 - Essence of G’Hanir.
 Your heal over time effects heal twice as often for its duration.
 A short 1.5 minute cooldown so make sure you are getting multiple casts a fight.
 You can maximise its value by having a decent blanket of HoT effects out before you cast it.
 Pop it after Wild Growth for a potent raid heal.

 - Ysera’s Gift.
 Basically a free heal on you, or a raid member every 5 seconds.
-It does not benefit from Haste, isn’t increased by your Mastery, and cannot critically heal.
+It does not benefit from Haste or Versatility, isn’t increased by your Mastery, and cannot critically heal.
 It will only heal allies within 30 yards and the heal is based off your own Max HP, not the targets.
-At 890 ilvl this is worth about a passive 25k hps, so it’s pretty strong.
+At 930 ilvl this is worth about a passive 28k hps, so it’s pretty strong.

 - Omen of Clarity.
-As if Lifebloom wasn’t already good enough to keep up 100% of the time, Omen of Clarity gives you an additional boost for doing so.
+Omen of Clarity rewards you with some free Regrowth casts for having Lifebloom up.
 You are likely to see 2-3 procs a minute, and if the raid is in reasonable health you can cast the free Regrowths on the tank to put up another HoT for your mastery.
 You should make use of every proc.
 Omen of Clarity has a chance to proc even if the Lifebloom tick was 100% overheal.

 - Living Seed.
 Whenever you critically heal with Regrowth, Swiftmend, or Healing Touch the target will get a bonus heal the next time they take damage (they don’t have to take a melee hit to proc the Living Seed).

 - Trick: If Living Seeds aren’t consumed they stack on the target up to a maximum of 50% of the casting Druids health, and then will stop refreshing.
-This means that you can pre-cast a living seed on a tank before a boss to give them a 1-1.5m heal when they are first attacked.
-In practice this is often unnecessary, but it is a useful trick to have up your sleeve for Nighthold.
+This means that you can pre-cast a living seed on a tank before a boss to give them a 2-3m heal when they are first attacked.
+In practice this is often unnecessary, but it is a useful trick to have up your sleeve.